moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_cs_vm.md

 ## Importing the Virtual Machine (macOS)

 1) Extract the downloaded archive to expand the `CU CS Virtual Machine Fall 2020.vmwarevm` folder
 2) Open the bundle
 3) You will recieve a dialog asking if the machine was moved or copied, click `I Copied It`
 4) The Virtual Machine will then boot to the Welcome Screen

-## Install (Windows)
+## Importing the Virtual Machine (Windows)

 1) Extract the downloaded archive to expand the `CU CS Virtual Machine Fall 2020.vmwarevm` folder

 ## Usage